 - Specific: Your goals for the patient must be well-defined and unambiguous.

-- Achievable: Their goal should be possible to achieve.
+- Achievable: Their goals should be achievable.

-- Time-bound: The patient’s goals should have a clear starting time and end date (which can be flexible).
+- Time-bound: The patient’s goals should have a starting time and end date (which can be flexible).

 Effective Communication